 We have a number of printed promotional booklets, leaflets and other items about Go.
 This page briefly describes and illustrates them.
-Most of them are also available here in electronic form also.
+Most of them are available here in electronic form.

-These items are normally made available free to volunteers doing outreach work on behalf of us, which includes Go club secretaries.
+Printed copies are normally available free to volunteers doing outreach work on behalf of us, which includes Go club secretaries.

-They can also be made available to other people and for other uses at our discretion.
+They are also available to other people and for other uses at our discretion.
 In this case we may request a payment to cover our costs.
 If in doubt, ask our Secretary or President .
 Remember that our aim is “to promote interest in and the playing of the game of Go”.
 We will be likely to look favourably on requests that help achieve that.

 You may also wish to look at some posters made by others and material produced by the European Go Cultural Center .

-Current stocks and stock holders can be seen here .
+Current stocks and stock holders can be seen here (restricted access).
 To obtain any of the items contact the stock holders directly or via our Secretary .
-The Book Seller will also have a stock of some of them at the tournaments he attends.
+The Book Seller may also bring some stock to the tournaments he attends.